 Usually not too long.
 Historically, the average correction lasts 71.6 trading days, or about three months.

 Of course, you can find some periods when the S&P 500 suffered a big drop and didn't recover for years.
 If you’d invested in an S&P 500 index fund on January 1, 2008, for example—in the midst of the global financial crisis and just before the onset of the Great Recession—you’d have to wait till 2012 to see a full recovery.
-That said, if you’d left your money alone, and reinvested any dividends, your balance would have grown by an estimated 115 percent by now, more than doubling in value.
+That said, if you’d left your money alone, and reinvested any dividends, your balance would have grown by an estimated 137 percent by the end of 2017.